Kambrian/HBTplus/README.md

 Check `configs/Example.conf` for a sample parameter file.

 If `snapshotend` is omitted, only process `snapshotstart`.
 If `snapshotstart` is also omitted, will run from `MinSnapshotIndex` (default=0) to `MaxSnapshotIndex` (specified in config file).

+To submit to a batch queue, check `HBTjob.bsub`